 As I have outlined Non-Identity Theodicy to this point, God aims to produce specific persons.
 But for God to will a cosmic system because it will produce these rather than those specific persons, God would have to have strong reason to believe in advance of creation that it will in fact produce these rather than those.

-How could he have such knowledge?
-Given the extreme sensitivity of procreation history, only by deterministic control or Molinist control.
+But given the extreme sensitivity of procreation history, God could only have such knowledge by deterministic control or Molinist control.
 (Molinism is the view that there is a true counterfactual corresponding to every possible situation in which a possible free creature is faced with a free decision, and that God knows the truth values of all of these counterfactuals.
 (In other words, although our actions are free and undetermined, God knew, prior to creation, how we would freely act in any circumstance he could have put us in.)
 Such counterfactuals are allegedly contingent truths God has to work with when deciding whether and which universe to create.
 God’s knowledge of the truth values of these counterfactuals is referred to as middle knowledge.)
 If the cosmic system includes only natural causes, then God could have the requisite knowledge by deterministically controlling the history of the world.
 If the system includes libertarian voluntary causes as well, then God would need middle knowledge; the combination of middle knowledge and a deterministic control of natural causes would allow God to guide the unfolding of history with the precision necessary to produce specific persons.

-However, on libertarian non-Molinist assumptions (that is, the assumption that we have undetermined free will and God does not have middle knowledge), God could not know enough in advance about the future free and contingent choices of persons to ensure—or even make probable—that he would wind up with the specific community of human persons he was motivated to bestow grace upon in the first place.
-Even seemingly trivial free choices, for example to take the scenic route to work or to stop to pick up a piece of trash, are enough to significantly alter which sperm and eggs join in conception, when they do so, and the circumstances under which their joining proceeds.
-This exposes that the version of Non-Identity Theodicy I have outlined to this point is one logically committed to either theological determinism or Molinism, whereby God chooses at the point of creation among fully determinate possible worlds.
+However, on libertarian non-Molinist assumptions (that is, the assumptions that we have undetermined free will and God does not have middle knowledge), God could not know enough in advance about the future free and contingent choices of persons to ensure—or even make probable—that he would wind up with the specific community of human persons he was motivated to bestow grace upon in the first place.
+Even seemingly trivial free choices—for example, to take the scenic route to work or to stop to pick up a piece of trash—are enough to significantly alter which sperm and eggs join in conception, when they do so, and the circumstances under which their joining proceeds.
+This exposes that the version of Non-Identity Theodicy I have outlined to this point is logically committed to either theological determinism or Molinism, whereby God chooses at the point of creation among fully determinate possible worlds.

-That Non-Identity Theodicy sits well with theological determinism is a significant result.
-Richard Swinburne seems to speak on behalf of many contemporary theodicists in asserting that “It would…be very difficult to construct a satisfactory theodicy which did not rely on the doctrine of human free will” and that “The central core of any theodicy must…be the ‘free-will defence’.”
-William Hasker is in unequivocal agreement: “Theological determinism is emphatically rejected, not least because of the difficulty – the insuperable difficulty, as I believe – it creates for any attempt to deal constructively with the problem of evil.”
+That Non-Identity Theodicy is compatible with theological determinism (i.e., that conditions (1), (2), and (3) can be met despite a commitment to theological determinism) is a significant result.
+Swinburne seems to speak on behalf of many contemporary theodicists in asserting that “It would . . . be very difficult to construct a satisfactory theodicy which did not rely on the doctrine of human free will” and that “The central core of any theodicy must . . . be the ‘free-will defence’.”
+William Hasker is in unequivocal agreement: “Theological determinism is emphatically rejected, not least because of the difficulty—the insuperable difficulty, as I believe—it creates for any attempt to deal constructively with the problem of evil.”
 If a non-identity approach to theodicy has anywhere near the promise I have suggested it has, this calls into question the widespread supposed wedlock of theodicy with libertarianism.